Pouyadevsecops/mongo-cluster/README.md

  ```bash
  openssl rand -base64 756 > mongodb-keyfile
  ```
+ You can generatethe key in one server and copied in other servers.
- then you must set a volume for your key on your docker-compose file and set 999 permission on mongodb-keyfile and share  it on your 3 server.
+ You must set a volume for your key on your docker-compose file and set 999 permission on mongodb-keyfile and share  it on your 3 server.

  ```bash
  sudo chown 999:999 /opt/mongodb-keyfile